Third time lucky for nuclear watchdog in North Korea?

 The IAEA, whose mission is to prevent the spread of nuclear weapons in the world, is believed to have a team of inspectors who are North Korea specialists and are prepared to go to the country at short notice.

-Dozens of its inspectors - who form part of a department which also has its hands full with Iran's disputed nuclear program - have past experience of working in North Korea.
+Dozens of its inspectors - who form part of a department which also has its hands full with Iran's disputed nuclear programme - have past experience of working in North Korea.

 One Vienna-based ambassador, asked about the restrictions the agency may face in North Korea, said: "We have to face reality.
 To do something is better than nothing."